-Airstream, Inc. participates in the consumer Arbitration Program for Recreational Vehicle (CAP-RV).
-This third-party dispute resolution program is available, at no charge to you, to settle unresolved warranty disputes for recreational vehicles.
+Airstream Inc. participates in the Consumer Arbitration Program for Recreation Vehicles (CAP-RV).
+This third-party dispute resolution program is available, at no charge to you, to settle unresolved warranty disputes for recreation vehicles.
 This dispute resolution program reviews eligible product and service related complaints involving warranty covered components.